 We did a lot of research into our snorkelling trip to Lanai.
 We chose Lanai over Molokini because the snorkelling was reported to be much better around the Lanai coast even if Molokini looks unbelievable from above the water.
 Taking into account windy conditions that prevented our boat from getting right out to the best Lanai spot, we still felt the snorkelling was so-so.
 It was fine but when compared with our experiences in the Galapagos Islands, Belize, Fiji and the Maldives, it didn’t quite measure up.
 We wouldn’t have minded if we didn’t pay so much to take the excursion.

-After having done the trip, talking to locals and some more reading, here’s what we would recommend:
+After having done the trip, talking to locals and some more reading, here’s what we would recommend in stead for your 10-day Hawai’i itinerary:

 - Experienced and confident snorkelers, save some money and hit the best off-beach spots in Maui.
 Rent or BYO your snorkelling gear and explore the waters of Honolua Bay and Mala Historic Wharf to name a couple of spots.